 For an earth-friendly sport sunscreen, turn to mineral sunscreens made with zinc oxide.
 The ocean will thank you.

-Now that you know a bit more about sport sunscreen and how to choose one that will protect your skin and keep you and the earth safe and happy, we’ll leave you with four of our favorite mineral sunscreens that offer 80 minutes of sweat and water resistance.
+Now that you know a bit more about sport sunscreen and how to choose one that will protect your skin and keep you and the earth safe and happy, we’ll leave you with four of our favorite mineral sunscreens that offer up to 40 or 80 minutes of water-resistance.

 Super Shield Sport Stick

-Let Babo Botanicals high-performing and convenient Super Shield Sport Stick come to the rescue!
-This 100% non-nano zinc sunblock provides broad-spectrum, SPF 50 protection, but it doesn’t stop there.
+Let Babo Botanicals’ high-performing and convenient Super Shield Sport Stick come to the rescue!
+This mineral zinc sunscreen provides broad-spectrum, SPF 50 protection, but it doesn’t stop there.